Dasharo/lvfs-setup-experimental/README.md

 # Creating custom LVFS instance

 > Note: instructions below are for reference only.
-They don't create a broken
+They don't create a working
 > LVFS instance (see below for details).
 >
 > See README.md in [tools](tools) directory for a working solution with custom
 > LVFS-like server.

-Before proceding make sure you have [Nix](https://nixos.org/download/) installed.
+Before proceeding make sure you have [Nix](https://nixos.org/download/) installed.
 As a next step generate secrets required by LVFS server:

 ```shell